-This is not my first romance by far, but it is my first real love story.
+This book is not my first romance by far, but it is my first real love story.
+Some people may think that those things are the same, that love story and romance are synonymous, but I don't think so.

-This story s about the couple coming to together; becoming friends, growing to together and becoming lovers.
-It has the intense-ness of the chase with seduction and romance galore.
-Throughout the story the relationship builds in crescendo until the couple comes together in a stress relieving love making scene that ends the story on a high note and a relieved, happy and completed sigh.
+Has the intenseness of the chase with seduction and romance galore.
+Throughout the story the relationship builds in crescendo until it is culminated by the couple getting together in a serious stress relieving love making scene thus ending the story on a high note and a relieved, happy and completed sigh.

 The ‘story’ is about the couple overcoming some disaster so that they can be together in the end.
-The book has the intense-ness of the chase with the seduction and romance, too, but the aggressor catches his intended lover.
-All is well for a time and then some catastrophe comes and breaks them up (or nearly).
-They over come said disaster to live happily ever after.
+The book has the intenseness of the chase with the seduction and romance, also, but the aggressor catches his intended lover.
+All is well for a time and then something catastrophe comes along to try and break them up.

 Excerpt:Twisting the last ball of dough into a braided donut, he shoved the tray into the oven and turned the timer.
 Stepping on the pedal at the sink, he washed his hands and left the kitchen.
 Luke sat heavily in the chair in his office and picked up the phone.